Larawiz/docs/docs/model-properties/seeders.md

 }
 ```

-If you return an Eloquent Collection, it will persist all models on it:
+On the other hand, if you return an Eloquent Collection, it will persist all models and relations on it.

 ```php
 use Database\Factories\PodcastFactory;